 Common Symptoms of Low Iron in Children

-• Behavioural issues
+- Behavioural issues

 - Dark circles under the eyes

 - Slow growth

 - More colds and flu

 - Loss of appetite

 - Pale skin

 - Pale inside lower eyelids

 - Pale fingernails

 - Eating strange substances like ice or dirt (Pica)

-Kids Need Iron
+How Kids Get Low Iron

 Raising Low Iron Through Diet

 There are two types of iron in food: heme and non-heme.
 Heme is found in flesh food (meat) and are easily absorbed.
 Non-heme iron is found in plant sources which the body has a hard time absorbing.
 Vitamin C is also important for aiding iron absorption.
 Encourage your children to eat the following foods.

-Foods high in Iron
+Foods high in iron:

 - Poultry (chicken, turkey)

-• Beans and lentils
+- Beans and lentils

 - Dark green leafy vegetables

-Foods high in vitamin C
+Foods high in vitamin C:

-• green and red peppers
+- Green and red peppers

-• broccoli, Brussel sprouts and cauliflower
+- Broccoli, Brussel sprouts and cauliflower

 Iron Supplements for Children

-Many children’s multivitamin and mineral supplements contain iron at this level which should be sufficient for most children.
-For children who already have low levels of iron they would need to take more than what you would find in a common children’s multivitamin with minerals and how much more is determined by your health care practitioner.
+Many children’s multivitamin and mineral supplements contain iron at this level, which should be sufficient for most children.
+For children who already have low levels of iron, they need to take more than what you find in a common children’s multivitamin with minerals.
+How much more is determined by your healthcare practitioner.

 Once at your appointment, talk to your doctor, pediatrician or health care practitioner to see if your child may have low iron levels.
-They may need a blood test to see ferritin and hemoglobin levels which would tell if they needed additional supplementation above the standard recommended daily amounts.
+They may need a blood test to see ferritin and hemoglobin levels, which would tell if they needed additional supplementation above the standard recommended daily amounts.